 Preheat the oven to 180C (fan assisted.)

 Peel the carrots, garlic, ginger and onion.
-Chop the carrots into chunks and finely dice the onion, ginger and garlic.
+Remove the leaves and stalk of the cauliflower.
+Chop the carrots and cauliflower into chunks and finely dice the onion, ginger and garlic.

 Transfer to a Vitamaix or another high speed food processor equivalent.
 It’s the blending speed of the processor which makes it extra creamy without dairy.
 If you don’t have a high speed food processor, a hand blender will work, it just won’t be as creamy and velvety smooth in texture.
 Add a little stock or water to your desired consistency.